Going for Woke in Board Games Isn’t the Point…and Isn’t Fun

 Should board gamers play the role of racists, slavers, and Nazis?
 This is the question posited in the title of Kevin Draper’s article in the New York Times that tackles the subject of board games with overt historical themes.

-In the age of digital entertainment, it might surprise many of you to learn that the board game industry is not only still a thing, it’s thriving like never before.
+In the age of digital entertainment, it might surprise many of you to learn that the board game industry, much like the sa gaming industry, is not only still a thing, it’s thriving like never before.
 Board games, and tabletop gaming in general, is experiencing something of a renaissance, made possible by the same digital revolution that made video gaming a multi-billion-dollar industry.
 Computerized graphic design allows creators to design games more quickly and easily before.
 Cheap printing, both 2 and 3 dimensional, means that anyone with a little bit of time and money can produce their own game, and if they find a market for it, there are literally dozens of companies out there that will mass produce small batches.

 In short, what was once a niche hobby for neckbearded nerds hiding in basements has become more mainstream than ever.
 But with that popularity comes controversy, as Draper points out in his article.